How to Swing a Baseball Bat

 Your Feet in the Batter’s Box

-Your feet are responsible for helping you maintain your balance during your swing.
-Maintaining balance throughout the swing, from the start to the end, is important to your ability to monitor the fast-moving ball as it approaches the plate with accuracy as it reaches the plate.
-Your batting posture should be one that is comfortable for you.
+Your feet are responsible for helping you maintain your balance throughout your swing.
+Maintaining balance throughout the swing, from the start to the finish, is critical to your ability to track the fast-moving ball as it approaches the plate with accuracy as it approaches the plate.
+Your batting stance should be one that is comfortable for you.
 You want to be as far away from home plate as the length of the baseball bat plus the length of your arm is from the other side of the plate.
-When you’re in the batter’s box, reach out with the bat and see whether the fat end of the bat can touch the other side of the plate to determine the distance.
+Check the distance by standing in the batter’s box, reach the bat out to see whether the fat end can touch the other side of the plate.

 It is common practice to use the term load to refer to the point at which you shift your weight to the back foot and tighten your body shortly before you take the swing.
 When the back knee and back shoulder are in line, the load comes to a halt.
 Move carefully and come to a complete halt immediately before releasing the bat and swinging at the target.